mwcproject/wallet713/docs/bulk_transaction_validation.md

 Kernels data is normally available at http://ftp.mwc.mw/kernel_dumps.tar.gz

 But please undersatnd that it is updated by request only.
-In case if you need to validate all your transactions, please ask developers for a fresh snapshot.
+In case you need to validate all your transactions, please ask developers for a fresh snapshot.

-Please download the data from that link, unzip the files.
+Please download the data from the link above, unzip the files.
 You should be able to see two files inside: kerneldump.txt for mainnet and kerneldump_floonet.txt for floonet.

-Files formal is a plain text.
-Every line contain the single kernel.
+The file format is a plain text.
+Every line contains a single kernel.

 ### Validate transactions